UM-Autonomy/UMA-Website/_projects/hulls_trimaran.md

 ---
-title: Trimaran Hull Design
+title: Hull Design Decisions
-description: This year, we made some innovative changes to our original monohull design.
-We changed our hull design to a trimaran design to increase boat stability.
-Specifically, it reduced downward pitch when going forward, which was caused by the additional weight due to sensors and mounts at the front of our boat.
+description: In recent years, the team has used a trimaran hull design which offers incredible stability.
+However, turning performance is limited due to the resistance offered by the hulls.
+The team will evaluate whether to keep or change the design in 2023.
 image: /images/projects/trimaran.png
 members:
 category: hulls